 Requirements for vitamin A, vitamin C, and iodine are higher for breastfeeding mums than for pregnant women.
-So continue with a little iodized salt (or a supplement) and make sure you are eating plenty of fruits and vegetables.
-Some experts recommend that breastfeeding women take 300 micrograms of DHA + EPA per day.
+So continue sprinkling a little iodised salt on your food (or a supplement) and make sure you are eating plenty of fruits and vegetables for your vitamin A and C intake.
+Some experts recommend that breastfeeding women take at least 300 micrograms of DHA + EPA per day.

 It is absolutely crucial to continue with vitamin B12 supplements while you are breastfeeding.
 You and your baby both need B12 and you both can get it from the supplement you take.